chapibol/CourseraAlgorithms/README.md

 # CourseraAlgorithms
-Repo to back up algorithms coursera course content
+Repo to back up algorithms Coursera course content.

+Will be organized in the following fashion...